Teaching (for) the global

-Contesting dichotomies: urban (in)formality in Argentina
+Contesting dichotomies: Urban (in)formality in Argentina

+By Soledad Balerdi.
 Informality is not the exclusive characteristic of the self-built habitat of the urban poor in Latin America.
 Instead formality/informality –as an articulated concept- is rather the more general way in which the State produces the city.

-Ontologies of Power
+Ontologies of power

 Care as a lens on social inequalities and transformations

 By Megha Amrith.
 This post reflects on care as a central global sociological concern, reflective of global interconnections and enduring inequalities.
-At the same time, care offers a space for understanding how people engage with difference in their everyday, intimate lives, generating new forms of belonging, r

 Doing Global Sociology: Why the circulation of knowledge matters?